shimlab/BLAZE/README.md

 BLAZE performs the following steps:

 **Step 1: Locate the putative barcode and UMI sequence in each read:**
 BLAZE first searches for putative barcodes (i.e. non-error corrected sequence at the expected barcode position) by locating the 10X adapter and polyT in each read.
 Both the sequenced strand and reverse complement strand are considered for each read.
 These putative barcodes and their quality scores (minQ) are recorded in `putative_bc.csv`.
 The IDs of reads where no putative barcode can be located are also listed in the file but without any putative barcode or minQ score.
+Note that the putative barcodes and UMIs identified at this step were NOT error-corrected.
+BLAZE will perform error correction at step 3.
 * Output 1.
 Putative barcode and UMI sequence in each read, default filename: `putative_bc.csv`.
 It contains 7 columns:
     * col1: read id
     * col2: putative barcode (i.e. the basecalled barcode segment in each read, specifically the 16nt sequence after the identified 10X adaptor within each read **without correction for any basecalling errors**)
     * col3: minimum Phred score of the bases in the putative barcode
-    * col4: putative_umi
+    * col4: putative_umi (i.e. the UMI segment in each read, specifically the 10 (for 10x v2 kit) or 12nt (for 10x v3 kit) sequence after the identified putative barcode **without correction for any basecalling errors**)
-    * col5: 0-based UMI end position in each read, a positive value indicates that the barcode and UMI were found at forward strand of the read, and a negative value indicates the barcode and UMI were extracted (including the flanking sequencing in col 6 & 7) from the reverse strand.
+    * col5: 0-based UMI end position in each read, a positive value indicates that the barcode and UMI were found at the forward strand of the read, and a negative value indicates the barcode and UMI were extracted (including the flanking sequencing in col 6 & 7) from the reverse strand.
     * col6: flanking sequence immediately upstream to the barcode in the reads
     * col7: flanking sequence immediately downstream to the UMI in the reads